Parent guide

 Why early years matter more than they feel

 Year 7, Year 8, and Year 9 feel like there is plenty of time.
-There is, but only if it is used.
-Weak foundations from these years quietly stack up and become the reason Year 10 and Year 11 students lose IGCSE marks they "should" have earned.
-The earlier the weak step is named, the less the student has to unlearn later.
+There is, but it moves faster than it looks.
+Weak foundations from these years quietly stack up and become the reason a Year 11 student loses marks on IGCSE questions they should be able to answer.
+The earlier the weak step is named, the smaller the repair and the less the student has to unlearn.

 What MathPert checks